hashicorp/terraform-provider-tfe/website/docs/r/notification_configuration.html.markdown

 * `destination_type` - (Required) The type of notification configuration payload to send.
   Valid values are:
   * `generic`
-  * `email` available in Terraform Cloud or Terraform Enterprise v202005-1 or later
+  * `email` available in HCP Terraform or Terraform Enterprise v202005-1 or later
   * `slack`
-  * `microsoft-teams` available in Terraform Cloud or Terraform Enterprise v202206-1 or later
+  * `microsoft-teams` available in HCP Terraform or Terraform Enterprise v202206-1 or later
 * `email_addresses` - (Optional) **TFE only** A list of email addresses.
 This value _must not_ be provided if `destination_type` is `generic`, `microsoft-teams`, or `slack`.
 * `email_user_ids` - (Optional) A list of user IDs.
 This value _must not_ be provided